Sections in this article:

 You can close a file request at any time.
 Learn how in this quick video.

-With Smart Sync, you can set files as online only.
+With Smart Sync, you can set files as “online only.”
 This means you can see the file on the Dropbox desktop app, but not have it use up hard drive space.
-(Don’t worry—it’s still safely backed up to the cloud.)
-In this quick video, get an intro to Smart Sync.

 If you’re a Dropbox Business admin, you’ve got access to a one-stop to manage your team.
 In this video, get an overview of the admin console.